graphiti-api/spraypaint-vue/README.md

 - `coverage` - shows the coverage report
 - `clean` - remove the dist, coverage and build folders
 - `test` - run all unit tests in the node.js environment
-- `test:jsd` - run all unit tests in the node.js environment with JSDom
+- `test:jsdom` - run all unit tests in the node.js environment with jsdom
 - `lint` - validates all source and test files
 - `lint-src` - validates all source files
 - `lint-tests` - validates all test files